-Strengths / Opportunities

-- The nodes and settlement structure of the Makana Municipality is well-defined with Makhanda as a District Centre, Alicedale as a Local Centre and Seven Fountains, Fort Brown and Riebeek East as Sub-Local Centres. - The Municipality is accessible through the N2 National Road, halfway between King Williams Town and Port Elizabeth. - Based on the CSIR Social Services Provision Thresholds, social facilities and amenities are well-provided for in the District, mostly within accessibility thresholds, with specific reference to district policing service, health and education. - The urban structure of Makhanda is welldefined with vast higher density residential areas in Makhanda East, the Rhodes University to the west and CBD. - The urban structure is clearly defined with residential densities above 25 units per hectare in Makhanda East and lower residential densities in Makhanda West. - Residential densities in Makhanda East are ± 4 725 people per km2 in comparison with ± 1 430 people per km2 in Makhanda West. - The CBD is well-defined between Cradock, African, Burton and Market Streets with strong accessibility corridors within the greater Makhanda. - The provision of social services in Makhanda is well-established with the provision of community halls, libraries, sports facilities, cemeteries, health care, education and safety and security within the CSIR threshold. - Large tracts of land south of Makhanda is owned by the Municipality and north of the town by the State, providing opportunities for possible future residential expansion.
+Strengths / Opportunities Weaknesses / Threats ⇒ Makhanda ⇔ Makhanda • The nodes and settlement structure of the Makana Municipality is well-defined with Makhanda as a District Centre, Alicedale as a Local Centre and Seven Fountains, Fort Brown and Riebeek East as Sub-Local Centres.
+The rural population, although relatively low, is dependent on the larger District Centres, i.e. Makhanda and Alicedale for day-to-day services and support. • The Municipality is accessible through the N2 National Road, halfway between King Williams Town and Port Elizabeth.
+Poorly developed small rural settlements, i.e. Committee's Drift, Fort Brown, Riebeek East, Seven Fountains and Salem.
+Based on the CSIR Social Services Provision Thresholds, social facilities and amenities are well-provided for in the District, mostly within accessibility thresholds, with specific reference to district policing service, health and education.
+Urban structure is typical of former segregated planning with poorly developed business and support infrastructure in Makhanda East.
+Sections of Makhanda are • The urban structure of Makhanda is well- defined with vast higher density residential areas in Makhanda East, the Rhodes University to the west and CBD. characterised by informal structures with specific reference to Phaphamani, Ethembeni, Vukani and infill areas.
+The urban structure is clearly defined with residential densities above 25 units per hectare in Makhanda East and lower residential densities in Makhanda West.
+Although the Census indicates ± 2 200 households residing in informal structures in Makhanda, the Municipality estimates a subsidised housing demand of 12 800, current projects addressing ± 10 470 units Residential densities in Makhanda East are ± 4 725 people per km2 in comparison with ± 1 430 people per km2 in Makhanda West. projects addressing ± 10 470 units.
+Housing demand for Makhanda is estimated to increase to 6 989 units in accession of the second second • The CBD is well-defined between Cradock, African, Burton and Market Streets with strong accessibility corridors within the greater Makhanda.
+2028, requiring additional development areas of 174 ha.
+Maintenance and upkeep of community facilities (sport fields, second areas of the second are The provision of social services in Makhanda is well-established with the provision of community halls, libraries, sports facilities, cemeteries, health care, education and safety and security within the CSIR threshold. community halls, and cemeteries) are lacking in all urban areas within the Makana Municipality.
+Maintenance of service delivery infrastructure(roads, stormwater, Large tracts of land south of Makhanda is owned by the Municipality and north of the town by the State, providing opportunities for possible future residential expansion.
+Housing implementation is seriously affected by financial constraints and legislative requirements for layout